 5.)
-Get vaccinated for HPV.
+Get Vaccinated for HPV

 Certain types of human papillomavirus, or HPV, can increase your risk of oral cancer.
 If you’re eligible, consider getting the HPV vaccine to prevent human papillomavirus altogether, thereby reducing your chances of developing oral cancer.

-At your oral cancer screening, Dr. Suk Jun Yun will look for visible abnormalities and probe the mouth to feel for anything unusual.
+At your oral cancer screening, Dr. Yun will look for visible abnormalities and probe the mouth to feel for anything unusual.
 It’s important to be honest with him about your lifestyle so he can work with you to prevent oral cancer.